 Summer on the Farm

 The most common occupations in the industry are waiters and waitresses, food preparation and serving workers, cooks, supervisors, bartenders, counter attendants, and maids and housekeeping cleaners.
-Although jobs are usually plentiful (there are about 7,200 total openings per year for new waiters and waitresses), wages are usually fairly low (about $12 per hour for waiters and waitresses).
+Although jobs are usually plentiful (there are about 6,900 total openings per year for new waiters and waitresses), wages are usually fairly low (about $12.70 per hour for waiters and waitresses).
 Many of these occupations don’t require extensive education and often just on-the-job training so they are available to many job seekers.

 Construction has had the second-largest gain in summer employment in recent years.
-Its seasonal factor suggests that it should add about 8,700 jobs each summer, but it has been handily beating this by adding nearly 11,000 jobs from winter to summer.
-Part of this exceptional seasonal gain is due to the addition of permanent jobs that happen in the summer; the construction industry added about 11,000 total jobs on an annual average (permanent) basis in 2019.
+Its seasonal factor suggests that it should add about 8,000 jobs each summer, but it has been handily beating this by adding about 10,900 jobs from winter to summer.
+Part of this exceptional seasonal gain is due to the addition of permanent jobs that happen in the summer; the construction industry added about 4,200 total jobs on an annual average (permanent) basis in 2019.

-Administrative and waste services was the number three nonfarm sector for providing summer jobs.
+Administrative and waste services has been the number three nonfarm sector for providing summer jobs.
 This catch-all industry includes call centers, travel agencies, janitorial services, and trade show organizers.
 Crucially for summer job seekers, it also includes temporary help services (employment services), landscaping services, and, to a lesser extent, security guard and patrol services.
 Employment services businesses are the largest segment of this service industry.
-The entire administrative and waste services industry added about 5,900 jobs during the recent summers.
-This was about 700 jobs less than the industry’s seasonal factors would lead us to expect, so the industry has been doing well.
+The entire administrative and waste services industry added about 6,600 jobs during the pre-recession summers.
+This was about 600 jobs more than the industry’s seasonal factors would lead us to expect, so the industry has been doing well.

 The top two occupations in this industry are, unsurprisingly, retail salesperson and cashier.
-We expect more than 10,000 total openings (including replacement openings for retirees) per year for new retail salespeople in the long run, making it the top occupation overall for number of openings.
+We expect about 8,800 total openings (including replacement openings for retirees) per year for new retail salespeople in the long run, making it the top occupation overall for number of openings.
 Typical pay is around $14 per hour.
-There should be nearly 9,000 total openings for new cashiers each year; it is the number two occupation in Oregon for number of total openings each year.
-Cashiers make around $12 per hour on average in Oregon.
+There should be nearly 8,200 total openings for new cashiers each year; it is the number three occupation in Oregon for number of total openings each year.
+Cashiers make around $13 per hour on average in Oregon.

 The Fewest Summer Jobs

 Perhaps surprisingly, Oregon’s most seasonally variable “industry” is local government, but it is a poor target for summer-job hunters.
-Employment in local government falls drastically in the summer when public schools are closed and teacher and staff are on holiday.
+Employment in local government falls drastically in the summer when public schools are closed and teachers and staff are on holiday.
 Private education has a similar pattern, low employment in the summer and higher in the winter.
 Education workers who want to work summers may have better luck looking outside their industry.